resting-medkit/resting-medkit/README.md

 <br>

 if you gonna let posion water down your truama experience wuth ponytown and etc, consider yourself a "posion kisser".
 That being said, i'm calling this out too.
 Just like you **posion.** i'm also tried of your crap aswell.
-Real people has been hurt and HURT. behind the ponytown's sense.
+Real people has been hurt and HURT. behind the ponytown's scenes.
 I'm gen tried of you guys TAKE posion's side just because he BLASTED my oomf's github W/O CESNORING and the only way i had to make it censor is to THREATEN HIM.
 You are doing more harm than good.